-Teva Pharmaceutical Industries Ltd. (TEVA) plans to boost work in women’s health beyond fertility as it narrows its branded-drug focus amid competition to its best- selling medicine, Chief Executive Officer Jeremy Levin said.
+Teva Pharmaceutical Industries Ltd. (TEVA:US) plans to boost work in women’s health beyond fertility as it narrows its branded-drug focus amid competition to its best- selling medicine, Chief Executive Officer Jeremy Levin said.

 “Women’s health in the pharmaceutical industry is always focused on fertility and infertility,” Levin said yesterday in an interview at the annual health-care conference sponsored by JPMorgan Chase & Co. in San Francisco.
 “Contraception is really important, fertility is important, but there are many other diseases” that affect only women.
 “Nobody has taken leadership; this is where we want to go.”

 Levin outlined a new strategy to investors in December that involves dropping some projects to focus on areas such as neurology, respiratory conditions and health care for female consumers.
 Teva, the world’s largest maker of generic drugs, plans on $460 million to $500 million in women’s health sales, or about 6 percent of expected revenue from branded products, this year.

 The drug lineup at Petach Tikva, Israel-based Teva includes oral contraceptives and hormone therapies for menopause.
 Levin said the company may “contemplate” entering treatment for fibroids, non-cancerous tumors in the uterus that typically occur in a woman’s late reproductive years, causing pain during menstruation and sexual intercourse.

 Much of Teva’s focus is still in the reproductive area.
 At the annual American Society of Reproductive Medicine meeting in October, Teva published successful late-stage trial results for Milprosa, a weekly progesterone vaginal ring for women undergoing in-vitro fertilization, and for Quartette, an ascending-dose, extended oral contraceptive.